|

 .

-Becoming a full-time artist in 1979, he specialises in mixed media,
+Becoming a full-time artist in 1979, he specialised in mixed media,

-kinetic, installation and performance art, and has developed a distinctive form of "Social
+kinetic, installation and performance art, and developed a distinctive form of "Social

 McKenzie (1999)